KilledByAPixel/LittleJS/reference.md

 Color.clamp()                             // Clamp this color
 Color.lerp(c, percent)                    // Interpolate between colors
 Color.setHSLA(h=0, s=0, l=1, a=1)         // Set the color from HSLA values
-Color.getHSLA()                           // Get the color in HSLA format Color.mutate(amount=.05, alphaAmount=0)   // Randomly diverge from this color
+Color.HSLA()                              // Get the color in HSLA format Color.mutate(amount=.05, alphaAmount=0)   // Randomly diverge from this color
 Color.setHex(hex)                         // Set this color from a hex code Color.rgbaInt()                           // Get this color as 32 bit RGBA value